WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 Data recovery on mobile devices depends on the model number and the specific application(s) of interest.
 Every third party application stores user-generated data in a different fashion; therefore, it is impossible to state that deleted information can or cannot be recovered from a specific application without analyzing both the device and program in question.

-Here is a list of third party chat programs, in which the extraction of existing information is possible: WhatsApp, Viber, Twitter, PingChat, Skype, Yahoo Messenger, KIK Messenger, ICQ, Snapchat, TigerText, Facebook Messenger, BBM, TextNow, Textfree, AIM, and GO Chat.
+Here is a sample list of third party communication programs from which the extraction of existing information is possible: WhatsApp, Viber, Twitter, PingChat, Skype, Yahoo Messenger, KIK Messenger, ICQ, Snapchat, TigerText, Facebook Messenger, BBM, TextNow, Textfree, AIM, and GO Chat.
+The mobile forensics software that we use supports the data parsing of many more apps – too many to list.
+If you have a concern regarding a particular application, please don’t hesitate to reach out to us.

 Please feel free to contact us through our website contact form or at 703.359.0700 should you have any specific questions related to an application.